Reel48/Forms/STRIPE_WEBHOOK_SETUP.md

 STRIPE_WEBHOOK_SECRET=whsec_YOUR_SECRET_HERE
 ```

-#### For Railway Deployment:
+#### For AWS App Runner Deployment:
-1. Go to Railway Dashboard → Your Service → Variables
+1. Go to AWS App Runner Console → Your Service → Configuration → Edit
-2. Add:
+2. Under Runtime environment variables, add:
    ```
    STRIPE_WEBHOOK_SECRET=whsec_YOUR_SECRET_HERE
    ```
 3. Replace `YOUR_SECRET_HERE` with the actual secret from Step 3
+4. Save and the service will automatically redeploy

 ### Step 5: Test the Webhook